stevecj/client_for_poslynx/README.md

 ## Known Limitations

-* Only a subset of the possible messages and elements is supported.
-  __More will be added.
+* Only a subset of the possible messages and elements is supported.  __More might be added.
 Contributions are welcome and encouraged. :)__

 ## Installation